llm-bible/llm-bible.github.io/_publications/kar2024broadening.markdown

 bibkey: kar2024broadening
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.07204"}
-tags: ['Ethics and Bias', 'Multimodal Models', 'Reinforcement Learning']
+tags: ['Multimodal Models', 'Ethics and Bias', 'Reinforcement Learning']
 ---
 Vision-language models (VLMs) are typically composed of a vision encoder, e.g. CLIP, and a language model (LM) that interprets the encoded features to